 Together with its partners, Italy has repeatedly affirmed its support for Ukraine’s application instituting proceedings against Russia before the International Court of Justice under the 1948 Genocide Convention.
 Last 15 September Italy, invoking article 63 of the Court’s Statute, officially filed a declaration of intervention in the said case.

-Italy has requested leave to intervene as third party in the proceedings before the European Court of Human Rights concerning Ukraine’s allegations of mass and gross human-rights violations committed by the Russian Federation in its military operations.
+Italy intervened as third party in the proceedings before the European Court of Human Rights concerning Ukraine’s allegations of mass and gross human-rights violations committed by the Russian Federation in its military operations.

-Italy joined the Group of Friends of Accountability following the aggression against Ukraine.
+Italy joined the Group of Friends of Accountability following the aggression against Ukraine and has recently joined the Core Group dedicated to achieving accountability for the crime of aggression against Ukraine.

 Italy voted the suspension of all activities run by the OECD with Russia and a consequent decision by the OECD Council was adopted.
 Moreover, Italy, as Chair of the 2022 OECD Ministerial Council Meeting, has proposed to discuss the crisis in Ukraine at the MCM in June, the most important yearly meeting of the Organization; the proposal was accepted.

-- enhanced Forward Presence (eFP): in Latvia, within the framework of the Canadian-led battalion, Italy is deploying more troops and armored vehicles;
+- enhanced Forward Presence (eFP): since 2017 in Latvia, within the framework of the Canadian-led battalion, Italy is deploying 250 troops and around 140 vehicles (light and armored); during 2023 the Italian contingent will increase of around 30 troops;

-- enhanced Vigilance Activity (eVA): in Bulgaria, as of October 17th Italy leads, as Framework Nation, the NATO multinational battalion, and is also providing with a substantial amount of troops in Hungary;
+- enhanced Vigilance Activity (eVA): in Bulgaria, as of October 17th Italy leads, as Framework Nation, the NATO multinational Battlegroup, employing about 700 troops and a large number of vehicles (light and armored);

-- enhanced Air Policing: Italy participates, on a rotational basis, to Air Policing activities across the whole Eastern Flank, from the High North to the Black Sea and the Balkans, including with state-of-the-art systems such as the F35s.
-After Iceland, the Italian Air Force is currently securing the skies over Poland;
+- enhanced Air Policing (eAP): Italy participates, on a rotational basis, to Air Policing activities across the whole Eastern Flank, from the High North to the Black Sea and the Balkans, The Italian Air Force is currently securing the skies over Romania, employing about 180 units and a 4 combat aircraft;

-- Standing Naval Forces: Italy provides the flagship and contributes to the Standing NATO Maritime Group 2 (SNMG2) deployed in the Mediterranean and Black Sea, and to the Standing NATO Mine Counter Measures Group 2 (SNMCMG2).
+- Standing Naval Forces: Italy provides the flagship and contributes to the Standing NATO Maritime Group 2 (SNMG2) deployed in the Mediterranean and Black Sea, and to the Standing NATO Mine Counter Measures Group 2 (SNMCMG2) constantly employing at least 2 warship and about 200 emabarked units.

-- Italy contributes about 390 million euros to the Assistance measures in favor of Ukraine provided under the EU’s European Peace Facility, for a total of 3 billion euros.
+- So far, Italy contributes about 390 million euros to the Assistance measures in favor of Ukraine provided under the EU’s European Peace Facility, for a total of 3 billion euros.

 - Freezing of assets belonging to oligarchs and Kremlin-affiliated individuals for over 2.3 billion euros and over 340 million euros of frozen funds.
 In Italy, asset freezing of listed individuals, groups and entities is carried out by the Financial Security Committee (CSF), an inter-ministerial and national Authorities’ organization chaired by the Ministry of Economy and Finance (Treasury).
 The MFA and other national Authorities (inter alia, Ministry of Interior, Ministry of Justice, Bank of Italy, Financial Intelligence Unit, Financial Police and Customs and Monopolies Agency) participate in the Committee.